When you work in Thrive Architect, videos can be easily added via the "Video" element, which is able to load videos from different sources.

 The cover will preload in the background by default.

-You can also choose the vertical positioning of the image, as well as use the other options from the left sidebar to further customize the video cover.
+Lastly, you can also choose the vertical positioning of the image, as well as use the other options from the left sidebar to further customize the video cover.

 The rest of the options include the "Layout & Position" and the "Background Style" element settings and more, all for which you will be able to find separate articles in our knowledge base.